redeyes2015/redeyes2015.github.io/cv-eng.md

 ----------
 Sep 2022 - Present (3 years)

-1. Maintain various services and campaign events for TW Sticker OA
+1. Managed and coordinated various services and campaign events for the TW Sticker Official Account by collaborating with cross-functional teams in Korea and Japan.
-    * Coordinate between different groups to realize each service, including teams in KR and JP
-    * For each service, give man-month estimation, schedule plan, test plan, and loading test plan if neccessary
+    * Oversaw project lifecycle, including man-month estimation, scheduling, test planning, and loading tests as needed.
-    * Design the architecture and coordinate the integration project with CHT, which allows users to subscribe LINE sticker premium plan from CHT
+    * Architected and coordinated an integration project with CHT, enabling users to subscribe to the LINE sticker premium plan as CHT monthly add-on.
-    * Design the architecture and coordinate the "Sticker Review" events every year since 2022
+    * Designed and coordinated annual "Sticker Review" events since 2022, leveraging Go, Kotlin (Spring Boot), and Next.js.
-        * Backend: Go, Kotlin with Spring Boot; Front-end: Next.js
-        * In 2023, gained 2M UU, 7.2M PV
+        * The 2023 event achieved 2M UU and 7.2M PV.
         * In 2024, using Kafka and Playwright to generate snapshots for each user, without blocking the web service
-    * Coordinate "Chinese New Year" event in 2023, which rewarded users for sending stickers from a specific list to his/her friends.
+    * Led the "Chinese New Year" event, rewarding users for sending stickers.
-        * Reusing existing code base, and migrate from legacy deploy pipeline to Kubernetes
-        * Test for heavy traffic (at max: ~1M messages / second)
-        * In 2023, gained 3.3M UU, 18M PV
+        * In 2023, the event achieved 3.3M UU and 18M PV, after migrating the existing codebase to Kubernetes.
-        * In 2024, we extract the core parts and integrate with another internal service, so that Biz side could create similar event easily
+        * In 2024, we extract the core parts and integrate with another internal service, empowering the Business team to independently create similar campaigns.

-2. Maintain LINE Fact Checker service, which allow the user to search related rumor articles and see verified results from our partners.
+2. Maintained the LINE Fact Checker service, which enables users to search for rumor articles and view verified results.
+The service averages ~1K daily PV and ~13K MAU, with new features including search-by-image (OCR) in 2023 and search-by-voice (STT) in 2024.
-    * Backend: Java with Spring Boot; Front-end: Vue 2
-    * The web has ~1K Daily PV, ~13K MAU
-    * Release search-by-image (OCR) in 2023, search-by-voice (STT) in 2024

-3. Making campaign events for TW VOOM since 2023
-    * Use code base and infra taken over from the other team, do migration due to internal service updates, and update for spec change
-    * Backend: Java with Spring Boot; Front-end: Next.js, Nuxt, Gatsby
-    * For 2025 CPBL all-start voting event, gained 540K UU, ~4.3M PV
+3. Executed campaign events for TW VOOM since 2023.
+Managed the migration of an inherited codebase and infrastructure, and updated services based on internal specification changes.
+The 2025 CPBL all-star voting event received 540K UU and ~4.3M PV.

 LINE Taiwan - UIT Engineer
 ----------
 Aug 2020 - Aug 2022 (2 years 1 month)

-* Be the main front-end maintainer of LINE SPOT where users can find and comment on POIs
+* Served as the primary front-end maintainer for LINE SPOT, a service where users find and comment on POIs.
-    * Use Next.js and a self-hosted SSR server
+    * Utilized Next.js with a self-hosted SSR server and GraphQL for backend communication.
-    * Communicate with backend using GraphQL
-* The team worked in a Scrum manner
+* Contributed to a team that operated in a Scrum methodology.

 Vivotek
 ----------

-Software Engineer (2011-2016) / Supervisor (2017-2020) (~9years)
+Software Engineer (Sep 2011 - Dec 2016) / Supervisor (Jan 2017 - Jul 2020) (~9years)

-- Guide a team of 4 front-end engineers
+- Supervised a team of 4 front-end engineers and organize biannual company conferences to facilitate knowledge sharing.
-- Organize biannual in-company conferences to stimulate knowledge sharing among web developing colleague company-wide
-- Maintain the web portal of VIVOCloud, which lets users access network video recorder (NVR) directly from the browser using WebRTC
-  * Setup CI infrastructure
+- Manage the VIVOCloud web portal, providing users with direct browser access to NVRs via WebRTC.
-  * Migrate the building process to use Webpack and reduce the building time for 40%
+  * Established CI infrastructure and migrated the build process to Webpack, reducing build time by 40%.
-  * Guide the team to migrate to VueJS gradually in order to bring in cleaner code architecture and developing environment of modern ECMAScript
+  * Guided the team to gradually migrate to Vue.js, improving code architecture and adopting modern ECMAScript standards.
-- Maintain single-page-application style web interface of NVR
+- Maintained daemons on embedded systems and the NVR's single-page-application style web interface.
-- Mentor other engineers to join in web development
+- Mentored other engineers in web development
-- Reduced 30% of the firmware building time by revising Makefiles and raising the level of concurrency
+- Reduced firmware build time by 30% by revising Makefiles and increasing concurrency.
-- Help hosting several services for the team, such as Jenkins CI and Gitlab
+- Migrated the team from Subversion to Git and hosted essential services like Jenkins CI and GitLab.

 Education
 =========

-- Master degree from Network Engineering of National Chiao Tung University (2007 ~ 2011)
+- Master of Network Engineering, National Chiao Tung University (2007 ~ 2011)
-- Bachelor degree from Computer Science and Information Engineering of National Taiwan University (2003 ~ 2007)
+- Bachelor of Computer Science and Information Engineering, National Taiwan University (2003 ~ 2007)

-Additional Note
+Additional Information
 ===============

-- Decent English reading ability
-  * TOEIC score: 950 (2013)
-  * GEPT High-Intermediate Level Certificated (2017)
+* English Proficiency: TOEIC 950 (2013), GEPT High-Intermediate (2017)

 Reference
 =========

 - VIVOCloud: https://www.vivotek.com/zh-TW/products/cloud_service/vivocloud
 - LINE Fact Checker: https://fact-checker.line.me/